cloudmesh-community/sp19-516-124/project-report/report.md

 This process alone was a considerable effort and project to accomplish into a series of repeatable steps as outlined in this writing.

-Unforseen challenges encountered in this project were:
+Unforeseen challenges encountered in this project were:
-* Inconsistent functionablity with the Libcloud ASM and ARM drivers preventing expected behavior.
+* Inconsistent functionality with the Libcloud ASM and ARM drivers preventing expected behavior.
 * Limited documentation and examples to interact with the Libcloud ASM and ARM drivers.

 The Microsoft Azure CLI was the easiest and best documented interface between all 3 choices that I reviewed.

-In conclusion this was a challenging and rewarding project with minor successful outcome related to interfacing with a provider and integrating with Clouldmesh, but major success and knowledege was gained in interacting with the Azure Cloud environment directly.
+In conclusion this was a challenging and rewarding project with minor successful outcome related to interfacing with a provider and integrating with Clouldmesh, but major success and knowledge was gained in interacting with the Azure Cloud environment directly.